Castel, Guernsey

-Castel (Guernésiais: Lé Casté; French: Sainte-Marie-du-Câtel) is the largest parish in Guernsey in terms of area.
+Castel /kætel/ (Guernésiais: Lé Casté; French: Sainte-Marie-du-Câtel) is the largest parish in Guernsey in terms of area.

-The Parish has clear evidence of changes in ancient sea-levels, with trunks of an oak forest visible on Vazon beach at very low tide and at 8 m above sea level an ancient beach.
+The parish has clear evidence of changes in ancient sea-levels, with trunks of an oak forest visible on Vazon beach at very low tide and at 8 m above sea level an ancient beach.

 The old Guernésiais nickname for people from Castel was ânes pur sàng.

 The parish plays host to both Le Viaër Marchi and the North Show which includes the Battle of Flowers annually.
 It also produces a regular magazine called Castel Matters.

 The postal code for street addresses in this parish begins with GY5.

 Parish church

 The parish church of St Marie de Castel, also known as Notre Dame de la Délivrance, was consecrated on 25 August 1203.
 It is notable for its preserved medieval fresco.